MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 ## User access to Teams environments

-In an environment such as Teams which can be collaborative in the development and use of apps, bots, and data, it’s important to understand how access is granted to the different types of roles within the service.
+In an environment such as Teams that can be collaborative in the development and use of apps, bots, and data, it’s important to understand how access is granted to the different types of roles within the service.

 This section summarizes user access to Teams environments and resources.